-Exclusive: Baidu, JD.com to join others investing $12 bln in state-owned China Unicom - sources
+Exclusive: Baidu, JD.com to join others investing $12 billion in state-owned China Unicom - sources

 The China Unicom unit is likely to raise 15 billion yuan from Tencent and 7 billion yuan from Alibaba, while China Life Investment Holding Co Ltd would be the biggest new investor, with a 20 billion yuan commitment, that person added.

-Overall, it would be the largest capital raising in the Asia-Pacific region since insurer AIA Group's (1299.HK) 2010 initial public offering, according to Thomson Reuters data.
+Overall, it would be the largest capital raising in the Asia-Pacific region since insurer AIA Group's 2010 initial public offering, according to Thomson Reuters data.

 The majority of the capital would be raised through new share issues, while China Unicom would also sell part of its stake in the Shanghai unit, the two people said.